Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

 # Chapter 1 Demo: SuperAgent

 ## Objectives:
-* Start a server and use postman to execute GET, POST, DELETE, PUT
+* Review a project that uses client and server side modules
-* Become familiar with SuperAgent
+* Start a server and use SuperAgent to simplify AJAX calls
-* Explore the usage of watchify and exorcist
+* Explore the usage of npm script commands

 ## Steps